2026-01-20 15:51:36

 The waves of technology keep evolving; only by actively embracing change can we continue to create value.
 In 2025, I chose to move from Cloud Native to AI Native—this year marked a key turning point for personal growth and system reinvention.

 2025 was a turning point for me.
 This year, I not only changed my technical direction but also the way I approach problems.
-Moving from Cloud Native infrastructure to AI Native infrastructure was not just a migration of content, but an upgrade in mindset.
+Moving from Cloud Native infrastructure to AI Native Infrastructure was not just a migration of content, but an upgrade in mindset.

 This year, I conducted a large-scale refactoring of the website and systematically organized the content.
 Beyond the technical improvements, I want to share my thoughts and changes throughout the year.